OZDevOps/challenge/README.md

 ### If you need add more webservers under haproxy, for example, add two more web servers.

-edit `manifests/vagrant.pp` file:
+edit `manifests/vagrant.pp` file, you can add more IPs, or remove some IPs.

 ```
+switch

 $webserver = ['192.168.50.50','192.168.50.52']

 to

 $webserver = ['192.168.50.50','192.168.50.52', '192.168.50.56', '192.168.50.58']
 ```
 add more boxes in Vagrantfile

 ```
   config.vm.define :web03 do |config|